FTSE bruised by global politics, Chinese data

-Fresnillo and Glencore Xstrata lost over 2 percent after Chinese data unexpectedly pointed to a near-stagnation of private sector factory activity.
+Fresnillo, Glencore Xstrata and Anglo American were each down more than 3 percent after Chinese data unexpectedly pointed to a near-stagnation of private sector factory activity.

 Monday's market retreat was broad, however, with around 85 percent of blue-chip stocks in the red.
-The FTSE 100 closed down 50.44 points, or 0.7 percent, at 6,462.22 points, continuing its retreat after breaking below a key technical support at the 50-day moving average on Friday.
+The FTSE 100 was down 45.04 points, or 0.7 percent, at 6,467.62 points by 1444 GMT, continuing its retreat after closing below a key technical support at the 50-day moving average on Friday.

 "It's very difficult if you are managing money to know whether you should be jumping out or holding fire," said Mike Franklin, head of investment strategy at Beaufort Securities.